-This was a fun recipe I had in mind when I received my Hatchery box (click HERE to see pictures and read about the culinary goodies I received).
-I had my eye on the Red Pepper Jam from Jammy Yummy, which is a company who makes all their jams from fresh vegetables.
-I wasn’t sure how I wanted to cook or bake with this product and yesterday an idea came to me to use the jam as a filling for a macaron.
+This was a fun recipe I had in mind when I received some Red Pepper Jam from Jammy Yummy.
+Jammy Yummy is a company that makes all their jams from fresh vegetables.
+I wasn’t sure how I wanted to bake with this product and then I had a great idea to use the jam as a filling for macarons!

 Here’s what you’ll need:

 - Digital scale

 - 4 large egg whites (for vegan use about 5 ounces of bean juice refer to my Vegan Meringue post HERE)